The California DMV can suspend your driver’s license after a traffic accident in five instances:

 Yes.
-The California DMV can suspend a person’s driving privileges if the person caused an accident, and the accident resulted in the driver getting labeled a negligent operator for accruing too many points on their driving record.1
+The California DMV can suspend your driving privileges if you caused an accident, and the accident resulted in you getting labeled a negligent operator for accruing too many points on your driving record.1

-A motorist will receive points on his/her record for such things as:
+You will receive points on your record for such things as:

 - traffic accidents,

-- moving violations (e.g., running a stop sign – in violation of Vehicle Code 22450 VC), and
+- moving violations (such as running a stop sign – in violation of Vehicle Code 22450 VC), and

-- criminal driving offenses (e.g., breaking a California DUI law).
+- criminal driving offenses (such as breaking a California DUI law).

-According to California’s negligent operator treatment system, the DMV can suspend driving privileges if someone earns:
+According to California’s negligent operator treatment system, the DMV can suspend your driving privilege if you earn: